MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/create-jupyter-book-extension.md

    `yo azuredatastudio`

-2. Choose **New Juptyter Book** from the list of extension types:
+2. Choose **New Jupyter Book** from the list of extension types:

    ![extension generator](./media/tutorial-create-jupyterbook-extension/jupyterbook-extension-generator.png)

 3. Follow the steps to fill in the extension name (for this tutorial, use **Test Book**), a publisher name (for this tutorial, use **Microsoft**), and add a description.

-At this point, you will select to either provide an existing Jupyter Book, use a provided sample book, or work to create a new Jupyter Book.
-All three options will be shown below.
+You select to either provide an existing Jupyter Book, use a provided sample book, or work to create a new Jupyter Book.
+All three options are shown below.

 ### Providing an existing book

-If you would like to ship a book that you have already created, provide the absolute file path to the folder where your book contents live.
-You will then be ready to move on to learning about the extension and shipping it.
+If you would like to ship a book that you've already created, provide the absolute file path to the folder where your book contents live.
+You can then be ready to move on to learning about the extension and shipping it.

 ![using an existing book](./media/tutorial-create-jupyterbook-extension/jupyterbook-existing-book.png)

 ### Using the sample book

 If you do not have an existing book or notebooks, you can use the provided sample in the generator.

 ![sample jupyter book](./media/tutorial-create-jupyterbook-extension/jupyterbook-sample-path.png)